jestenough/code-challenges/collections/learngo/16-slices/questions/6-capacity.md

 1. They are the same
 2. The length is always greater than the capacity
 3. The capacity is always greater than the capacity
-4. The length describes the length of a slice but a capacity describes the length of the backing array beginning from the first element of the slice *CORRECT*
+4. The length describes the length of a slice but a capacity describes the length of the backing array beginning from the first element of the slice

 > **2:** The length is never greater than the capacity.
 >